freddiejbawden/bob/server/README.md

 ```
 npm run dev
 ```
 This will restart the server whenever you change a file.
+It also creates and uses a fake mongodb instance in memory with data in `fake_db.json`.
+To use a real database, use `npm run dev-real` instead.

+If you want to specify specific ids to documents in `fake_db.json`, you need to provide real ids that mongodb likes.
+You can use `npm run randomid` to generate a random id compatible with mongodb.

 *Note: Please install the [Prettier Plugin](https://prettier.io/docs/en/editors.html) on your preferred text editor, and set it up to __format on save__.
 This will automatically format the code to be more readable.*